newrelic/repolinter-action/README.md

 ### Open an issue on validation fail

-The following will run repolinter with this [remote ruleset](https://raw.githubusercontent.com/aperture-science-incorporated/.github/master/repolinter-newrelic-communityplus.json) on every push to master, and open a GitHub issue if the repository does not pass.
+The following will run repolinter with a [remote ruleset](https://raw.githubusercontent.com/aperture-science-incorporated/.github/master/repolinter-newrelic-communityplus.json) on every push to master, and open a GitHub issue if the repository does not pass.

 ```yaml
 name: 'Validate master branch with Repolinter'